Saghen/blink.cmp/README.md

           use_show_condition = true,
           -- Whether to show autosnippets in the completion list show_autosnippets = true,
-          -- Snippet filetypes to always include in the completion list global_snippets = { 'all' },
         }
       },
       buffer = {